Julie Burchill: Responses

-Burchill has described her own style as the writing equivalent of screaming and throwing things.
+Burchill has herself described her style as the writing equivalent of screaming and throwing things.
 For her novel Sugar Rush her publicist described her as "Britain's most famous and controversial journalist".
 One of her most consistent themes is the championing of the working class against the middle class in most cases, and she has been particularly vocal in defending 'chavs'.
 According to Will Self, "Burchill's great talent as a journalist is to beautifully articulate the inarticulate sentiments and prejudices of her readers".
 For Michael Bywater, Burchill's "insights were, and remain, negligible, on the level of a toddler having a tantrum".
 John Arlidge wrote in The Observer in 2002: "If Burchill is famous for anything it is for being Julie Burchill, the brilliant, unpredictable, outrageously outspoken writer who has an iconoclastic, usually offensive, view on everything.

 In November 1980, former Sex Pistols front man John Lydon gave an interview to Ann Louise Bardach in which he referred to Burchill and Tony Parsons as "toss-bag journalists, desperately trying to get in on something" in response to their book, The Boy Looked at Johnny, and described its chapter on amphetamines as "stupidity".
 Lydon was incensed by Burchill and Parsons attributing his talent to his alleged use of the drug in their book.

 In October 1999, in an article for The Guardian, she wrote: "That young men succeed in suicide more often than girls isn't really the point.
 Indeed, the more callous among us would say that it was quite nice for young men finally to find something that they're better at than girls".
 After a previous occasion when Burchill wrote "suicides should be left to get on with it", she "received a small number of letters from people whose sons had killed themselves".

 In 2002, her life was the subject of a one-woman West End play, Julie Burchill is Away, by Tim Fountain, with Burchill played by her friend Jackie Clune.
 A sequel by Fountain, Julie Burchill: Absolute Cult, followed in 2014, with Lizzie Roper in the central role.